-The FSA/FCA have been exposed now as to having acted dishonestly and/or unlawfully, and certainly contrary to their mission statement and mandate.
-I speak from very personal experience, as well as having worked on numerous cases where it is clear and evidence that the FCA has acted dishonestly.
+The FSA/FCA have been exposed now as to having repeatedly acted dishonestly and/or unlawfully, and certainly contrary to their mission statement and mandate.
+I speak from very personal experience, as well as having worked on numerous cases where it is clear and evident that the FCA has acted dishonestly.

 I presented all of this evidence to demonstrate the above allegations to the team being lead by John Swift QC who are running the independent investigation in to the FCA IRHP review.

 The day following my presentation of the substantial evidence demonstrating Mr Javid’s role in the introduction of this criteria, and the false representations made in respect to it by The FCA and HM Treasury, all of which served to deprive over 5,000 UK Business banking victims of approx. £15bio of appropriate damages, Mr Javid resigned as Chancellor.